Waltham Place – Working with Nature

 Explore the traditional skill of jam making with Waltham Place Chef, Adrian.
 Whether berries collected from the hedgerow or a glut of fruit from your garden, Adrian will teach you how to make a range of jams, jellies and fruit cordials as well as how to make savoury pickles.
 Great to give as gifts or supplement your pantry throughout the year.

 Price: £60 To include refreshments and a home produced organic lunch.

 Meeting point: The Ormandy Centre, Waltham Place,Church Hill.

 Experience the Dawn Chorus here at Waltham Place as we explore the beautiful grounds listening to the great variety of birdsong.
 Local bird expert Brian Clews will be leading the walk, teaching us how to identify the different calls and how to differentiate between them.
 An uplifting and energising start to the day.

-Price: £15 to include a breakfast roll ( bacon and /or egg ) or muesli and a hot drink after the walk.
+Price: £15 To include an organic breakfast roll and refreshments after the walk.

 Meeting point: The Tearoom, Waltham Place, Church Hill.